sdrshn-nmbr/tpu-cake/README.md

 # TPU-cake

 [CAKE](https://arxiv.org/pdf/2608.12629) uses AI agents to write, test, and improve GPU kernels.
-Its implementation is not open source, so TPU-cake does not copy it.
-The paper does describe a useful loop that translates well to TPUs:
+Its implementation is not open source, but since I had experience from recent experiments with analyzing HLO dumps and XProf objects while writing Pallas kernels for TPUs, I thought it would be cool to port the idea to the TPU world.
+The CAKE paper describes a useful loop that translates well to TPUs:

 ```text
 write a schedule